jmseren/JBAS/readme.md

 ## Subroutines

 Using the `GOSUB` command, you can jump to a line number and return to next instruction when the `RETURN` command is executed.
 The `GOSUB` command takes a line number as its argument.
 The `RETURN` command does not take any arguments.
-Subroutines can not be nested natively, but can be simulated by using the `ret` interpreter variable.
+Subroutines can also be nested.
 Here is an example of a subroutine that increments the `x` variable:

 ```BASIC
 0 REM Program to demonstrate the use of subroutines as functions